 Decommissioning and financial assurance requirements.
 The BOEM requires that lessees demonstrate financial strength and reliability according to its regulations and provide acceptable financial assurances to assure satisfaction of lease obligations, including decommissioning activities on the OCS.
 In 2016, the BOEM under the Obama Administration issued Notice to Lessees and Operators 2016-N01 (the "2016 NTL") to clarify the procedures and guidelines that BOEM Regional Directors use to determine if and when additional financial assurances may be required for OCS leases, rights of way ("ROWs") and rights of use and easement ("RUEs").
 The 2016 NTL was not fully implemented as the BOEM under the Trump Administration rescinded the 2016 NTL in 2020.
 In October 2020, BOEM published jointly with BSEE a proposed rule that sought to clarify and provide greater transparency to decommissioning and related financial assurance requirements imposed on record title owners and operating rights owners of interests in federal OCS leases and RUE and ROW grant holders conducting operations on the federal OCS.
 A final rule was expected by December 2022 but has not yet been published.
 In August 2021, the BOEM announced expanded requirements for supplemental financial assurance for properties with property owners who are not deemed to be financially strong by the BOEM.
-In addition to sole liability properties where the owner is not financially strong by the BOEM.
-In addition to sole liability properties.
+In addition to sole liability properties where the owner is not financially strong, the BOEM will require supplemental financial assurance for certain high-risk, non-sole liability properties.